Geography

 Key Stage One – Pupils will develop knowledge about the world, the United Kingdom and their locality.
 They will understand basic subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their locational awareness.

-Key Stage Two - Pupils will begin to extend their knowledge and understanding beyond the local area to include the United Kingdom and Europe, North and South America.
+Key Stage Two – Pupils will begin to extend their knowledge and understanding beyond the local area to include the United Kingdom and Europe, Asia and other locations.
 This will include the location and characteristics of a range of the world’s most significant human and physical features.
 They should develop their use of geographical knowledge, understanding and skills to enhance their locational and place knowledge.